mnets/pymnet/CONTRIBUTING.md

 ## Release

 So far, we are not using GitHub releases.
-Releasing a new version is a three step process: Bumping version number in `pyproject.toml`, building a wheel file, and uploading it to PyPI.
+Releasing a new version is a three -step process: Bumping version number in `pyproject.toml`, building a wheel file, and uploading it to PyPI.

 You can build a new wheel using `pip`: